feveromo/cindra/README.md

 - Theme (Auto/Light/Dark)
 - Copy format (Plain Text/Markdown)
-- Visibility of UI elements (YouTube Summary Widget, Summary Button on Video Thumbnail, Summary Button on Website & PDF)
+- Visibility of floating summary button

 ## Technical Details

 This extension works by:
 1. Extracting content from the current page (text from webpages, transcripts from YouTube videos)
 2. Combining the content with your custom prompt
-3. Opening Google AI Studio and automatically filling in the prompt
+3. Opening chosen model page and automatically filling in the prompt
-4. Submitting the prompt to generate a summary
+4. Submitting the prompt to generate the summary

 ## Limitations

-- YouTube transcripts are only available if the video creator has added them
+- Only auto-generated and official YouTube transcripts are available
 - Content extraction may not work perfectly on all websites
 - Very long content may be truncated due to AI model token limits

 ## Privacy

-This extension does not collect any data.
-All content is processed locally and sent directly to Google AI Studio in your browser.
+The extension itself does not collect any data.
+All content is processed locally, then sent directly to the chosen models in your browser.

 ## Contributing